Postcode area: IP24.

 Thetford’s community is one of the most diverse in Norfolk, with a significant Portuguese and Eastern European population that has settled since the early 2000s, alongside longstanding local families.
 This multiculturalism adds vibrancy and variety to the town’s culture, shops, and social life.
 Community integration has been a focus of local organisations, and the town increasingly celebrates its diversity as a strength.

-Sporting and outdoor life is centred around Thetford Forest – 18,000 hectares of pine woodland offering mountain biking (including the renowned High Lodge trails), running, walking, Go Ape, and wildlife watching.
-The forest is a massive asset, providing world-class outdoor recreation literally on the town’s doorstep.
+Sporting and outdoor life is centred around Thetford Forest, 19,000 hectares of pine woodland offering mountain biking (including the renowned High Lodge trails), running, walking, Go Ape, and wildlife watching.
+The forest is a massive asset, providing outstanding outdoor recreation literally on the town’s doorstep.
 The Rivers Thet and Little Ouse run through the town, adding waterside walking routes and green corridors.

 Regeneration & Future Outlook